Wyatt Gooden: 2010

-Through a $45,000 scholarship earned by winning the 2009 iRacing.com VW Jetta TDI Cup from Volkswagen of America, Wyatt competed in the Volkswagen Jetta TDI Cup.
-Having achieved 2 victories during the season, he won the Rookie of the Year title.
+Through a $45,000 scholarship earned by winning the 2009 iRacing.com VW Jetta TDI Cup from Volkswagen of America, Gooden competed in the Volkswagen Jetta TDI Cup.
+Having achieved two victories during the season, he won the Rookie of the Year title.

 2011

-Midway through the year, Wyatt was awarded the opportunity to drive a Honda powered Open wheel car in professional competition.
+Midway through the year, Gooden was awarded the opportunity to drive a Honda powered Open wheel car in professional competition.
 His open wheel debut took place at the 2011 F1600 Championship Series Mid-Ohio Sports Car Course event, where he won both races.
-One month later Wyatt was selected for the 2011 Team USA Scholarship, becoming a finalist.
+One month later, Gooden was selected for the 2011 Team USA Scholarship, becoming a finalist.
 In October 2011, he competed in two more F1600 Championship Series events at Watkins Glen International, winning both races and earning the title as #1 Ranked Formula Ford driver in 2011 by eFormulaCarNews.com.

 2012

-Wyatt competed in the F2000 Championship Series with Quantum Racing Services.
+Gooden competed in the F2000 Championship Series with Quantum Racing Services.
 He finished second in points with two wins and two poles among 12 podium finishes from 14 races.